Singapore

 Corporate - Deductions

-Tax depreciation is allowable at specified rates on buildings used in qualifying industry sectors, subject to conditions.
-In 2010, industrial building allowances were replaced by a Land Intensification Allowance.
-The latter provides for faster depreciation but is subject to approval as it is allowed as a tax incentive.
-Transitional provisions for industrial building allowances are available for taxpayers that committed to qualifying capital expenditure on or before 22 February 2010.
+Tax depreciation is allowable under the Land Intensification Allowance scheme at specified rates on buildings used in qualifying industry sectors, subject to conditions.
+This is subject to approval as it is allowed as a tax incentive.

 A 100% depreciation allowance is available on capital expenditure incurred on computers, robots, standby generators, and prescribed automation equipment.